vmetreveli/CleanCodeTemplate/README.md

-# Cookiecutter for Dotnet Console Applications
+# Cookiecutter for Dotnet CleanCodeTemplate DDD

 A Cookiecutter template to create Dotnet CleanCodeTemplate DDD